The State of Our Union is Good

 The fear/hope interplay served him well, especially toward the end of the speech when "hope" really found some rythym.

 In recent years, America has become a more hopeful nation.
 Violent crime rates have fallen to their lowest levels since the 1970s.
 Welfare cases have dropped by more than half over the past decade.
 Drug use among youth is down 19 percent since 2001.
-There are fewer abortions in America than at any point in the last three decades, and the number of children born to teenage mothers has been falling for a dozen years in a row.
+There are fewer abortions in America than at any point in the last three decades, and the number of children born to teenage mothers has been falling for a dozen years in a row."Revolution of conscience" is a money phrase if I've ever heard one, and one that I think should become a rallying point for conservatives in the next rounds of elections.
+Although it has never been phrased so perfectly succinctly, their focus on conscience and personal responsibility is the reason why Republicans have dominated the political landscape as of late.
+People recognize and appreciate appeals to the natural law - it is human nature.
+The Democrats have no such moral foundation upon which to build, and are, quite frankly, clueless as to how to connect with voters on such a purely humanistic level.

 These gains are evidence of a quiet transformation -- a revolution of conscience, in which a rising generation is finding that a life of personal responsibility is a life of fulfillment.
 Government has played a role.
 Wise policies, such as welfare reform and drug education and support for abstinence and adoption have made a difference in the character of our country.